-The Contracts & Procurement Officer, when engaging in any procurement process, must consider as to whether any of the requirements of the General Data Protection Regulations 2018 will apply.
+The Contracts & Procurement Officer, when engaging in any procurement process, must consider as to whether any of the requirements of that Seviewed April 2021, amended under delegation May 2022

+2018 will apply.
 If it is anticipated that personal data is to be processed, the officer must ensure that safeguards are built into the tender documentation and assessed, where appropriate, as part of the evaluation.